chasefinch/amp-renderer/README.md

 1. Inject the specific layout markup into each AMP element
 2. Insert the AMP runtime styles into the document
 3. Remove the AMP boilerplate styles, if possible
-4. Mark the document as "transformed" with the appropriate tags on the `html` element
+4. Mark the document as “transformed” with the appropriate tags on the `html` element
 5. Insert `img` tags for images with the data-hero attribute

 It also makes the following formatting updates: